cytan299/field_derotator/README.md

 polar mounts a real pain in the rear to use, and prefer alt-az mounts instead.

+## IMPORTANT!

+Field derotation **cannot** work without an off-axis guider.
+If you don't plan on investing in an off-axis guider, don't bother building this device because field derotation will not work without this device.
+See *field_derotator_formula/field_derotator_formula.pdf* for the reason.

 ## Support

 All the software have been successfully compiled on Mac OS X 10.10.5